-When it comes to starting your career coaching business, you may find yourself in a place where you have to make some big decisions.
+When it comes to starting a career coaching business, you may find yourself in a place where you have to make some big decisions.

 You may be asking yourself: